grisottom/ansible-docker-rh/README.md

 #### Ansible scripts

-The main objective is to develop and test ansible scripts, they are available in subfolders of ```/02_ansible/base_master```, in the instance of Apache, the subfolders:
+The main objective is to develop and test ansible scripts, they are available in subfolders of ```/02_ansible/base_master```, in the case of Apache, subfolders:

 - ```ansible-1-apache-install``` and
 - ```ansible-2-apache-deploy```

-Inside each folder there is a shell script with ansible commands, ex. ```ansible-1-apache-install.sh```:
+Inside each folder there is a shell script with ansible commands, as in ```ansible-1-apache-install.sh```:

 ```
 ansible-galaxy install -r requirements.yml